pliniker/mo-gc/doc/Project-RFC.md

-To give an idea of how this should work, in the most straightforward implementation, the journal can simply be a `std::sync::mpsc` channel shared between application threads and sending reference count adjustments to the GC thread.
+To give an idea of how this should work, in the most straightforward implementation, the journal can simply be a `std::sync::mpsc` channel shared between application threads and sending reference count adjustments to the GC thread, that is, +1 and -1 for pointer clone and drop respectively.

-Performance for multiple application threads writing to an mpsc, with each write causing an allocation, can be improved based on the [single writer principle](http://mechanical-sympathy.blogspot.co.uk/2011/09/single-writer-principle.html) by 1) giving each application thread its own channel and 2) buffering journal entries and passing a reference to the buffer through the channel.
+Performance for multiple application threads writing to an mpsc, with each write causing an allocation, can be improved on based on the [single writer principle](http://mechanical-sympathy.blogspot.co.uk/2011/09/single-writer-principle.html) by 1) giving each application thread its own channel and 2) buffering journal entries and passing a reference to the buffer through the channel.